 Availability is the biggest difference: Bird and Lime are in many cities, Uber and Lyft aren’t

 Bird and Lime have raised hundreds of millions of dollars worth of venture capital money that have allowed them to quickly open service in markets all over the US.
-Bird is in 21 states and Lime is in 27 states.
+Bird and Lime are now in most states and hundreds of cities.
 For now, that’s the biggest distinguishing factor among all of the scooter companies.

 Rapid availability has lead to branding awareness: Bird is quickly becoming synonymous with electric scooter rentals, as is Lime.
-Uber Scooter and Lyft Scooter are only in one or two cities, so the vast majority of the US can’t try Uber & Lyft scooters and have no awareness at all that Lyft and Uber have entered the scooter game.
+Uber Scooter and Lyft Scooter are only in a handful of cities for now, so the vast majority of the US can’t try Uber & Lyft scooters and have no awareness at all that Lyft and Uber have entered the scooter game.

 All of the e-scooter services require users to be 18 or older with a valid driver’s license.
 Each app prompts users to scan their license before taking a ride.
 Some users have discovered that the license-scanning feature of the apps are unreliable, allowing users to ride with expired IDs or non-driving identification.